Skip to main content

 Retina Specialists located in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial, CO.

 If you’re one of the more than 30 million people who have diabetes in the United States, you need to take extra precautions when it comes to safeguarding your vision.
-At Retina Specialists of Colorado, Dr. Ross Chod and Dr. Michael Jansen work with their diabetic patients in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial CO, to prevent and treat diabetic retinopathy, which affects almost 7.7 million Americans.
+At Retina Specialists of Colorado, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz work with their diabetic patients in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial CO, to prevent and treat diabetic retinopathy, which affects almost 7.7 million Americans.
 For vigilant diabetic eye care, call the office or request an appointment using the online booking tool.

 Diabetic Retinopathy Q & A